 Once you have discovered your vision and created your dream board, you must take things a step further and learn how to set goals so you can actually achieve your vision.
-There is so much info to share about goal setting that I have decided to make this a two-part article.
-You can read part 2 here.

 You might be wondering what the difference is between your vision and your goals.
 Your vision is your overall picture or image of what you want your life to be.
 It encompasses the big things in life that you want to accomplish.
 It is what you want your legacy to be.
 It is the dream for your life (short-term and / or long-term).
 Your goals on the other hand are specific and measurable actions and activities that will help make that bigger vision become a reality.
 Goals differ from projects and activities because they have a specific outcome in mind that improves or enhances on a situation.